-You can join the Network (takes you to the ARCH-UK website) or contact the ARCH-UK coordinators.
+You can join the Network or contact the ARCH-UK coordinators.

 ARCH-UK is led by a management hub of grant holders and coordinators:

-- Professor Andrew Rowley – Swansea University (PI)
+- Professor Andrew Rowley – Swansea University (principal investigator)

-- Professor Brendan McAndrew – University of Stirling (PI)
+- Professor Brendan McAndrew – University of Stirling (principal investigator)

-- Professor Charles Tyler – University of Exeter (Co-I)
+- Professor Charles Tyler – University of Exeter (co-investigator)

-- Professor Sam Martin – University of Aberdeen (Co-I)
+- Professor Sam Martin – University of Aberdeen (co-investigator)

 - Joanna Gosling – University of Stirling (ARCH-UK Coordinator)